501 North Fourth, Burlington, Iowa 52601 Look for us on the Great River Road

 May through September: Tuesday through Saturday, 10 a.m. - 5 p.m.

 Sunday, Noon - 5 p.m.

-There are nine galleries on three levels in the Heritage Center, each one addressing a different aspect of county history.
+There are nine galleries on three levels in the Museum, each one addressing a different aspect of county history.

 A pergola, reminiscent of the Texas deck on a steamboat, fills the Grand Gallery with a variety of exhibits.
 Some of these are permanent, and some change frequently; each offers a look at a slice of county history.

 The 19th Century Gallery illustrates the growth of the small frontier territory into a lively and bustling city of the gaslight era.

 The 20th Century Gallery, on the upper level, displays changing exhibits that address the events and social changes of the 1900s.
 The upper level is also home to Catfish Corners, a small scale frontier town dedicated to the exploration and play of children.
 Here they can milk the cow, gather the eggs, fish from the steamboat or trade at the general store.
 Imagination is the key and play is the thing in this child-sized exhibit.

 Military history is the topic of the exhibit in the rotunda of the museum.
 Soldiers from Des Moines County have fought in each of the major wars since the Civil War; each war is represented in a small display in this gallery.

 Agriculture, a farmer's life, and ice cutting exhibits line the Agricultural Corridor, offering a look at the past and how farming affected the lives of those who lived in this mostly rural county.